what is a layoff

 Latest Layoffs in top companies

-• Pepsico Layoffs 2022: According to the Wall Street Journal (citing an internal memo), the beverage and snack company Pepsico has been reported as going through major layoffs in its headquarters, with over hundred employees likely to be impacted by the slash.
+• Pepsico Layoffs 2022: According to the Wall Street Journal (citing an internal memo), the beverage and snack company Pepsico has been reported as going through major layoffs in its headquarters, with over a hundred employees likely to be impacted by the slash.

 • H&M December 2022 Layoff: H&M, which is the second largest global fashion retailer, has been reported to be planning the layoff of almost 1500 of its employees, which makes up for about 10% of its total workforce.

-• Amazon November 2022 Layoff: Amazon announced in November 2022, that it will lay-off about 10,000 of its employees (less than 1% of its global workforce), majorly from the Alexa division due to underperformance.
+• Amazon November 2022 Layoff: Amazon announced in November 2022, that it will lay off about 10,000 of its employees (less than 1% of its global workforce), majorly from the Alexa division due to underperformance.

-• Twitter November 2022 Layoff: Of late, the microblogging giant, Twitter has seen a whirlwind of layoffs, firings and resignations from employees.
+• Twitter November 2022 Layoff: Of late, the microblogging giant, Twitter has seen a whirlwind of layoffs, firings, and resignations from employees.
 The company, as of November 2022, has reportedly laid off over 50% of its workforce (around 3800 employees).
-In latest news, Twitter continues to lay off its contractual workers as of December 2022.
+In the latest news, Twitter continues to lay off its contractual workers as of December 2022.

-• Meta November 2022 Layoff: In November 2022, the tech giant Meta laid off almost 11,000 employees, constituting around 13% of its workforce, closely after major financial losses it faced.
+• Meta November 2022 Layoff: In November 2022, the tech giant Meta laid off almost 11,000 employees, constituting around 13% of its workforce, closely after the major financial losses it faced.

-• Microsoft December 2022 Layoff: As per recent reports by Axios, Microsoft is currently seeing the third round of layoffs in the last few months, with the slash affecting around 1000 employees of the organisation as per an insider.
+• Microsoft December 2022 Layoff: As per recent reports by Axios, Microsoft is currently seeing the third round of layoffs in the last few months, with the slash affecting around 1000 employees of the organization as per an insider.

-• Byju’s 2022 Layoff: The Indian edtech platform has recently announced a layoff of 5% of its workforce which is estimated to number to around 2500 employees over the next 6 months as part of cutting its expenses.
+• Byju’s 2022 Layoff: The Indian edtech platform has recently announced a layoff of 5% of its workforce which is estimated to number around 2500 employees over the next 6 months as part of cutting its expenses.

 • Unacademy November 2022 Layoff: The edtech firm Unacademy is undergoing a second layoff as of November 2022, which will include approximately 10% of its workforce (350 employees).

-• HCL Technologies September 2022 Layoff: In September 2022, HCL, one of the tech giants of India, has laid off about 350 of its employees who were employed on a Microsoft project.
+• HCL Technologies September 2022 Layoff: In September 2022, HCL, one of the tech giants of India, laid off about 350 of its employees who were employed on a Microsoft project.

-• Phillips October 2022 Layoff: Phillips, an international electronics and electricals company, has laid off 4000 of its employees globally amid facing major lawsuits.
+• Phillips October 2022 Layoff: Phillips, an international electronics and electrical company, has laid off 4000 of its employees globally amid facing major lawsuits.
 This amounts to around 5% of the total workforce of the company.

 Reasons for Layoffs